riatron8/EGR314IndividualDataSheet/docs/02-Block-Diagram/Block-Diagram.md

 ---

 ## Overview
-This block diagram shows the current state of the planning for the final board.
-Currently, components and exact ports are not known, with the overall goal being to use a temperture and humidity sensor, and display the readings to some sort of HMI or web display for the user.
-The power will be coming in with 9V, likely shared to the board from the motor board.
+This block diagram shows the planning for the final board.
+The overall goal is to use a humidity sensor, and send the results to a team member to display them to the user.
+The power will be coming in with 12V, from either a wall or a team member.
 The board will be able to connect to other parts of the board, such as to receive other signals or measurements to be displayed.

 ## Block Diagram